nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

 Navigating the Interface
 ============================

 Your first step is run the ForensicVM Client Plugin in Autopsy Software.
 The main interface will open.
-From here is recomended to :ref:`Convert Forensic Image to a Forensic Virtual Machine`.
+You manage this by reight clicking the datasource and choosing "Run Ingest Modules".
+After this it will open the main the Forensic Client Plugin main program interface.

 .. figure:: img/infographics_0000.jpg
    :name: Change-me